aws-amplify/amplify-backend/packages/create-amplify/README.md

    No. Please run `yarn config set nodeLinker node-modules` to use `node_modules` instead.

 3. Why do I see `npm_config_user_agent is undefined`?
    Please make sure 1> to not install or use `amplify` globally.
 2> to use the same Package Manager in one project.
+3> when running e2e tests locally without package manager set `npm_config_user_agent` to `npm.